WebDevStudios/WDS-Components-Library/README.md

 ### Manual Installation ###

-1. Upload the entire `/wp-component-library` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/wds-component-library` directory to the `/wds-content/plugins/` directory.
-2. Activate WP Component Library through the 'Plugins' menu in WordPress.
+2. Activate WDS Component Library through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions ##